Heights of presidents and presidential candidates of the United States: Extremes

 The tallest president elected to office was Abraham Lincoln (6 ft 3+3/4 in).
 Portrait artist Francis Bicknell Carpenter supplies the information for Lincoln:

 Mr. Lincoln's height was six feet three and three-quarter inches "in his stocking-feet."
 He stood up one day, at the right of my large canvas, while I marked his exact height upon it.

 A disputed theory holds that Lincoln's height is the result of the genetic condition multiple endocrine neoplasia type 2b (MEN2B); see medical and mental health of Abraham Lincoln.

 Only slightly shorter than Lincoln was Lyndon B. Johnson (6 ft 3+1/2 in), the tallest president who originally entered office without being elected directly.

 The shortest president elected to office was James Madison (5 ft 4 in); the shortest president to originally enter the office by means other than election is tied between Millard Fillmore and Harry S. Truman (both were 5 ft 9 in).

 The tallest unsuccessful presidential candidate (who is also the tallest of all presidential candidates) is Winfield Scott, who stood at 6 ft 5 in and lost the 1852 election to Franklin Pierce, who stood at 5 ft 10 in.
 The second-tallest unsuccessful candidate is John Kerry at 6 ft 4 in.
-The shortest unsuccessful presidential candidates are Stephen A. Douglas and Kamala Harris, both at 5 ft 4 in.
-The next shortest unsuccessful presidential candidate is Hillary Clinton, who lost the 2016 election, and is 5 ft 5 in.
+The shortest unsuccessful presidential candidate is Stephen A. Douglas at 5 ft 4 in.
+The second-shortest unsuccessful presidential candidate is Kamala Harris, who lost the 2024 election, and is 5 ft 4+1/2 in.

 The largest height difference between two presidential candidates (out of the candidates whose heights are known) was in the 1860 election, when Abraham Lincoln stood 12 in taller than opponent Stephen A. Douglas.
 The second-largest difference (and the largest difference where the winner was the shorter candidate) was in the 1812 election, with DeWitt Clinton standing 11 in taller than incumbent James Madison.
-The 2024 election between Donald Trump and Kamala Harris had the third-largest difference at 10 in.
+The 2024 election between Donald Trump and Kamala Harris had the third-largest difference at 10+1/2 in.